Ccasti13/PyBer_Analysis/README.md

 While Urban fares are the lowest average, Urban rides are almost double of Suburban and Rural combined.

+*For graphs, please refer to the PDF version of the written analysis or the Resources folder.

 ## Summary
 Based on the results, here are three suggestions on Pyber’s future business to address disparities among the city types.